2020 rank: 3

-How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 74 had enough data to be included), and ranked them using four variables: home prices, crime data, school rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
+How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 74 had enough data to be included), and ranked them using four variables: home prices, crime dataschool rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
 For more on our methodology, return to the main page.

 Eat & Drink

-The corner of 12th Avenue and Madison Street is a hot spot, with Detroit-style pies at Blue Pan Pizza, creative patties at Tag Burger Bar, and the endearing Sweet Cooie’s ice cream parlor.
-On the northern edge of the neighborhood, satisfy growling stomachs at Tommy’s Oriental Thai-Chinese, Mezcal, or diner-style Annie’s Cafe and Bar (the French toast never disappoints).
+The corner of 12th Avenue and Madison Street is an F&B hotbed, with Detroit-style pies at Blue Pan Pizza, omakase-style sushi at Ronin Congress Park, and the endearing Sweet Cooie’s ice cream parlor.
+Other worthy spots to satisfy growling stomachs: Tommy’s Oriental Thai-Chinese, Zorba’s, Kitchen Table BBQ, or Annie’s Cafe and Bar (where the French toast never disappoints).

 Plan A Date